hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 ```
 ssh -L 15051:localhost:15051 submit.unibe.ch
 ```
-If configured in your ```.ssh/config```, you can also use the alias instead of the full name for Ubelix.
+If configured in your ```.ssh/config```, you can also use the alias instead of the full name for UBELIX.

 ## Launch the JupyterLab server

-On Ubelix, the required *Anaconda3* module needs to be loaded.
+On UBELIX, the required *Anaconda3* module needs to be loaded.
 If you want to use additional kernels (R) you need to load additional modules, e.g. IRkernel (for R kernels):

 ```
 module load Anaconda3